vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ### Summary

-This project used SQL and BigQuery to analyze e-commerce website performance across traffic, engagement, conversion, product behavior, device contribution, and revenue trends.
+This project analyzed e-commerce website performance using SQL and BigQuery across traffic, conversion, customer behavior, device contribution, product funnel, and revenue trends.

-The analysis shows that traffic volume alone did not fully explain business performance.
-March 2017 had the strongest overall performance, while direct traffic and desktop users contributed the largest share of revenue.
-However, DFA achieved the highest conversion rate, showing that traffic quality should be evaluated together with traffic volume.
+The main finding is that business performance was not driven by traffic volume alone.
+March 2017 had the strongest overall performance, while direct traffic and desktop users contributed the most revenue.
+However, DFA had the highest conversion rate, showing that traffic quality also matters.

-Customer behavior also revealed opportunities for improvement.
-Non-purchasers viewed more pages than purchasers, suggesting that some users were interested in products but did not complete a purchase.
-The product funnel improved from January to March, indicating better movement from product view to add-to-cart and purchase.
+The analysis also showed that non-purchasers viewed more pages than purchasers, suggesting that some users were interested in products but did not complete a purchase.

 ### Recommendations

-- Evaluate marketing channels by bounce rate, conversion rate, and revenue contribution, not only by traffic volume.
+- Evaluate traffic sources by conversion rate, bounce rate, and revenue, not only by visit volume.
 - Review high-bounce traffic sources and improve landing page relevance.
-- Strengthen the purchase journey by improving product pages, calls to action, and checkout experience.
+- Improve the purchase journey for users who browse many pages but do not buy.
-- Review mobile performance because desktop contributed most of the revenue.
+- Review mobile and tablet performance because desktop generated most of the revenue.
-- Use cross-selling recommendations for products that are commonly purchased together.
+- Use cross-selling recommendations for products commonly purchased together.
-- Continue monitoring product funnel metrics to identify where users drop off.
+- Continue tracking the product funnel to identify where users drop off.
-- Track weekly revenue trends to better understand revenue fluctuations over time.